Reading Logs · seinen

 Timing & Again

-Timing circles around a group of people with supernatural gifts.
-A woman that can foresee a coming disaster.
-Another that is able to see a tragedy 10 minutes before it happens.
-A student that can freeze time.
-A man that can rewind time by 10 seconds.
+Timing circles around a group of people with supernatural gifts: a woman who can foresee a coming disaster, another who is able to see a tragedy 10 minutes before it happens, a student who can freeze time, and a man who can rewind the clock by 10 seconds.
+A series of mysterious high school suicides bring them together as the gang races with deaths to unveil the truth behind them.

 Horror, Mystery, Supernatural, Tragedy